Last update: April 2020.

-In 2009, Bitcoin was conceptualized by Satoshi Nakamoto as a “User-to-User Electronic Cash System.”
-This innovative notion made it possible to lay the foundations for a global, decentralized, neutral, censorship-resistant, and open platform that would complement (or replace) the traditional value exchange system.
+In 2009 Bitcoin was created by the enigmatic Satoshi Nakamoto.
+He defined it as a “A User-to-User Electronic Cash System”.
+This innovative notion allowed laying the foundations for a global, decentralized, neutral, censorship-resistant and open platform, whose premise is to replace – or complement – the traditional system of value exchange.

 This first public blockchain is known as Bitcoin.